 Your whole family, including the dog, will love this welcoming cottage, which is steps from Penrhyn Bay beach and only a few miles from Llandudno, Conwy and the Snowdonia National Park.
 It comfortably sleeps up to five people in three bedrooms, with an enclosed garden and off-street parking.
 The cottage is close to favourite attractions like Conwy Castle and the Snowdon Mountain Railway, as well as golf courses, footpaths and cycling routes, including Sustrans Route 5 which goes past Colwyn Bay and Conwy, and the Wales Coast Path.

-"Sandy Shell Cottage" is a 1 bed holiday Cottage sleeping up to 2 guests in Conwy.
-Conwy is without doubt world famous for its historical and architectural heritage, but at the heart of the town lies a hub of bustling activity.
-Alongside its festivals and fairs, musical recitals, galleries and historical attractions, there is...
+"6 Uppergate Street Rose Cottage" is a 1 bed holiday Cottage sleeping up to 2 guests in Conwy.
+Conwy, a World Heritage Site, is without doubt world famous for its historical and architectural heritage, yet at the heart of the town lies a hub of bustling activity.
+Alongside its ancient festivals and fairs, musical recitals, galleries and...

 "Tan Y Ffordd" is a 3 bed holiday Cottage sleeping up to 6 guests in Llanrwst.
 Llanrwst is a flourishing market town which situated in the beautiful Conwy Valley, barely four miles from picturesque Betws-y-Coed, known as the 'Gateway to Snowdonia' and which is North Wales's most popular inland resort.
 Surrounded by deep...